Understanding Sanity Checks

 }

-should contain, they provide little help and can even be misleading.
-A failed check might appear to be a bug in the logic rather than a missing assumption.
-Always aim to make the cause of failure obvious.
+If checks are too vague, such as if (!data) without explaining what data should contain, they provide little value.
+They can even be misleading.
+A failure may appear to be a bug in the logic rather than a missing assumption.